ctjacobs/pyqso/README.md

 ## Dependencies

 As the name suggests, PyQSO is written primarily in the [Python](https://www.python.org/) programming language (version 3.x).
 The graphical user interface has been developed using the [GTK+ library](https://www.gtk.org/) through the [PyGObject bindings](https://pygobject.readthedocs.io).
-Therefore, before PyQSO can be installed, the Python interpreter must be present on your system along with support for GTK+.
+Therefore, in order to run PyQSO, the Python interpreter must be present on your system along with support for GTK+.
 On many Linux-based systems this can be accomplished by installing the following Debian packages:

 * python3
 * gir1.2-gtk-3.0